Codeveira/codeveira-deploy/README.md

 Press **⌘K** (Mac) or **Ctrl+K** (Windows/Linux) anywhere to open a search overlay.
 Searches repositories by name, reviews by title or CR number, and commits by SHA prefix.
 Navigate results with arrow keys, confirm with Enter, close with Esc.

-## Copy Commit Link
+## Copy Link

-On any commit diff page (or in the per-commit view of a review), click the **⎘ Copy link** button next to the SHA to copy a direct deep link to clipboard.
+A **⎘ Copy link** button appears in three places: next to the CR-ID in the review header (copies the review URL), in the commits sidebar of a review (copies the commit URL), and in the per-commit diff header.
+Works on both HTTPS and HTTP (falls back to `execCommand`).

 ## @Mentions, Digest & Reply by Email